-Interest rate risk is the risk the future cash flows will fluctuate as a result of changes in market interest rate.
-The Company is not exposed to interest rate risk as the Company had no interest-bearing debt as of June 30, 2023.
+Interest rate risk is the risk the future cash flows will fluctuate as a result of changes in market interest rates.
+The Company is not exposed to interest rate cash flow risk as the Company had no variable rate interest-bearing debt as of December 31, 2023.